-The function $R_\tau$ is a central object, and we turn to some of its basic properties. \begin{prop} The function $R_\tau$ is defined on $\D_\e(0,\rho_0)$, and is real-analytic in a neighbourhood of $\T$.
+The function $R_\tau$ is a central object in our analysis, and we turn to some of its basic properties. \begin{prop} The function $R_\tau$ is defined on $\D_\e(0,\rho_0)$, and is real-analytic in a neighborhood of $\T$.
 Moreover, near the unit circle $R_\tau$ satisfies